mad-ent-java-s23/Team_NIM/docs/teamCharter.md

 - Week 10 (ending 4/2)
   - [X] POJO and DAO created
   - [X] Initial tests with the NYTimes API and/or rapidAPI
   - [X] Initialized a basic 'web service' for the current Wordle of the Day on the index page
 - Week 11 (ending 4/9)
+  - [X] Front-End developed using Bootstrap
+  - [X] Database developed using MySQL and uploaded to AWS
+  - [X] Developed a 'Solutions' class to retrieve all of the words from the NYTimes Wordle API
+  - [X] Developed service/application classes to direct users to the appropriate pages to access the JSON
 - Week 12
   - [ ] Project due on 4/12, 7pm CST